UgljesaJovina/learning-cpp/4. Functions, classes and templates/README.md

 Name: Brian, fur colour: 6, eye colour: 4, height: 110, weight: 50
 ```

-We can see how the two object hold different data, but right now there is no way to change what they have contained within themselves since we only defined `getter` functions and no `setter` functions, and all our fields are `private`;
+We can see how the two `objects` hold different data, but right now there is no way to change what they contain within themselves since we only defined `getter` functions and no `setter` functions, and all our fields are `private`;

 `Setter functions` for our dog would look something like: